Available online! ‘China: The Fragrance of Books’

 Many of the books and maps on display were produced by Jesuit missionaries who were resident in China.
 These men were greatly impressed by the sophistication of Chinese civilisation, culture and science.
 The survival of these books in a small library in inner-city Dublin speaks to Ireland’s interest — then and now — in the wider world.

-The books will be on display in the Library during normal opening hours until the summer.
-The accompanying online exhibition available at https://www.marshlibrary.ie/digi/exhibits/show/china will remain up.
-The online exhibition is available in both simplified and traditional Chinese which can be chosen from a drop-down menu, and the case notes in the library are also available in translation.
+This online exhibition at https://www.marshlibrary.ie/digi/exhibits/show/china is available in both simplified and traditional Chinese which can be chosen from a drop-down menu, and the case notes in the library are also available in translation.
 Two interns from different Masters’ programmes in University College Dublin collaborated on this exhibition: we are very grateful to Yitao Qian and James Dunleavy for their contributions.